gnosis/dx-docs/source/mechanism.md

 #### Setting a new external ETH/USD price feed
 The DutchX needs an ETH-USD price feed for two purposes: (i) to calculate the thresholds mentioned above as well as (ii) calculating the liquidity contribution which can be settled in USD.
 - The auctioneer calls the function *initiateEthUsdOracleUpdate* in the [EthOracle Contract](https://github.com/gnosis/dx-contracts/blob/master/contracts/base/EthOracle.sol#L20)
-- There is a 30day time lag for execution of this function
+- There is a 30-day time lag for execution of this function
-- After the 30days are up, the auctioneer calls the function *updateEthUSDOracle* in the same contract
+- After the 30 days are up, the auctioneer calls the function *updateEthUSDOracle* in the same contract
 - A slightly more technical side-note: though  *updateETHUSDOracle* may be triggerd by anyone, only the auctioneer can commence the 30 day time period.

 #### Updating the DutchX contract logic
 Due to the proxy architecture of the smart contracts, the auctioneer may update the entire DutchX Mastercontract, hence being able to change anything part of the DutchX logic (not only the here mentioned modifiable parameters), *likely* without the need for integrations to be renewed and deposits to be withdrawn.
 - The auctioneer calls the *startMasterCopyCountdown* function in the [dxUpgrade contract](https://github.com/gnosis/dx-contracts/blob/master/contracts/base/DxUpgrade.sol#L17)
 - This triggers a 30-day time window before the change is executed
-- A slightly more technical side-note: though  *updateMasterCopy* may be triggerd by anyone, only the auctioneer can commence the 30 day time period.
+- A slightly more technical side-note: though  *updateMasterCopy* may be triggerd by anyone, only the auctioneer can commence the-30 day time period.
 - The function can be called again during the time window effectively overwriting the prior change
 - The triggering can also be effectively cancelled by calling the same function with the *current* address as the *new* address.